Correspondence learning between morphologically different robots via task demonstrations: INTRODUCTION

 The learning of sensorimotor correspondences between robots has been studied in robotics, where emphasis was given to efficiency in the transfer of skills from one robot to the others \cite{taylor2009transfer}.
 The correspondence between the robots has been established between all pairs of states \cite{taylor2008transferring} either by manually forming a shared feature space \cite{ammar2012reinforcement} or by aligning states using unsupervised manifold alignment \cite{ammar2015unsupervised}.
 State alignment from local and global perspectives has also been used with a regularized policy update \cite{liu2019state}.
 Expectation-maximization-based dynamic time warping has been utilized to align the states and subsequently established a shared feature space by employing non-linear embedding functions \cite{gupta2017learning}.
 Transferring policies using modularity have also been established in various studies \cite{devin2017learning}, with some using hierarchical decoupling between agents \cite{hejna2020hierarchically, sharma2019third}.
 Methods that can find unsupervised action correspondence using unpaired\cite{zhang2020learning} and unaligned \cite{kim2020domain} have also been introduced.
-While the previous work learned correspondences at the single state level, we previously proposed a method \cite{akbulut2021acnmp} that formed a common feature space that encodes the correspondence of the trajectories rather than single states.
-However, \cite{akbulut2021acnmp} used an engineering loss function in the latent space and achieved the transfer between the same type of robots: fixed-based manipulators between 3 and 4 degrees of freedom.
-The use of this additional loss function requires extra fine-tuning of the hyper-parameters.
+While the previous work learned correspondences at \erhan{individual state level, in our previous work \cite{akbulut2021acnmp}, we proposed to form a common feature space for encoding the correspondence between whole robot trajectories by introducing an additional loss term to enforce the latent representations of the involved robots to be the same.
+This allowed the skill transfer between two fixed-based manipulators with 3 and 4 degrees of freedom, albeit requiring extra hyperparameter tuning.
+In contrast, the currently proposed method is free from this hyper-parameter tuning and is directly applicable to any multiplicity of robots with no scalability issues.} \erhan{Although the impressive developments in the LLM-robotic front \cite{padalkar2023open , bousmalis2023robocat} may, in the future, render robot-to-robot skill transfer obsolete for commonplace robots, our model offers a zero-shot robot-to-robot skill transfer mechanism with limited resources (computational power, robot data), which can be applied to any type of robot. }